 Freehold land and buildings are measured at fair value, being the amount for which an asset could be exchanged between knowledgeable and willing parties in an arm's length transaction.
-Valuations are regularly performed by an external independent valuer to ensure that the fair value of a revalued asset does not differ materially from its carrying amount.
+Valuations are regularly performed, at least on a cyclical three year basis, by an external independent valuer to ensure that the fair value of a revalued asset does not differ materially from its carrying amount.